DonKult/dotPageMod/README.md

 *Note*: The example nano-framework has some wrappers and examples to undo common changes like event handlers, style toggles and removal of added elements.

+*Note*: If a CSS file is changed and config reloaded the old CSS will be cleanly removed from open tabs and the new one applied.
+The situation is more complicated for JS: Individual files can't be unapplied (obviously), so in this case the tab gets the detach message described above and all JS files effecting this tab are reapplied.
+If the scripts effecting this tab have no clean detach behaviour you might be better off reloading the page to get a fresh start.

 *Beware*: This doesn't work on addon update/removal as there is no API for it.
 The closest might be [onSuspend](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime/onSuspend) but it is neither implemented in Firefox nor a good drop-in as it can still be cancelled and comes with no runtime guarantees whatsoever.
 I really hope browser vendors will make up their mind on this as this doesn't feel like a good user experience.
+On the upside, you are hopefully don't need to update the extension itself all to often – and of course never need to remove it. ;)

 ### showing desktop notifications